HR trends

 Improved Communication Across Teams

-Changing how people interact and communicate is something that changes company culture.
-Even when more people return to the workplace, it seems inevitable that some of the new and less formal ways of communicating and interacting will remain, in most cases bringing in a healthier communication culture.
+Furthermore, changing how people interact and communicate significantly influences company culture.
+Therefore, even as more employees return to the workplace, it seems inevitable that many of the new, less formal methods of communication and interaction will persist.
+In most cases, this evolution will foster a healthier communication culture within the organization.

 3. HR can, and must be, drivers for organisational change and success